gsbabil/PDroid-AOSP-JellyBean/README.md

 The instructions below are for Ubuntu Linux [11].

  - Initialize your build environment as per the Android developer's manual on [this link][13].
  - Download your Android source as per the developer's manual on [this link][14].
-Since we will be building Jelly Bean, we need to initialize our repo by doing:
+Since we will be building Jelly Bean, we need to initialize our repo by doing the following (4.1.1_r4 is the latest revision of Jelly Bean as of now):.

 ```bash
   repo init -u https://android.googlesource.com/platform/manifest -b android-4.1.1_r4
 ```

-4.1.1_r4 is the latest revision of Jelly Bean as of now.

  - Download my patch by doing: